okTurtles/group-income/docs/Style-Guide.md

 We use [Bulma](https://bulma.io/documentation/overview/start/) framework and `SCSS`.

 ### CSS conventions
-- Everything that can be solved with Bulma’s classes should be solved with them.
+- Everything that can be solved with Bulma’s classes should be solved with it.

 ```html
 <!-- These are Bulma classes -->